Restoring our infrastructure

 - Repairing road pavement damage

-- Restoring equipment at Mt Wandera telecommunications tower
+- Restoring equipment and improving resilience at the Mount Wandera telecommunications site

 - Decontaminating and cleaning Batemans Bay Beach Resort